• Products

 Add notify-service-by-opsgenie command to selected list

+Ensure that the contact is added to your Hosts and Services contact list.
 If everything goes well, you will see alerts in Opsgenie for every notification created in Nagios XI.
 When the host or service comes back up, the alert in Opsgenie gets closed automatically as well.

-Configure Opsgenie to Nagios XI Integration (Optional)
+Configure Opsgenie to update Nagios XI

 Configuration parameters